Dionisiy/CA/jquery-functions-and-selectors.md

 we're passing `.ready()` a function (which itself takes no inputs; that's why its () are empty) and that function's job is to .hide() the divjQuery object.

+###Selecting by Class

+We don't have to limit ourselves to selecting HTML elements like <p> and<div>; essentially, we can put any CSS selector in quotes and pass it into $().
+This means we can select classes, too!

+Recall that we can select classes in CSS by using a dot (.).
+If we haveclass="red" in our HTML, we can target it in CSS with .red.
+In jQuery, all we need to do is put '.red' in quotes, and we can pass it to $() to make a jQuery object.